Their victory is the first step in a case that could bolster the rights of unsheltered people with disabilities in California and beyond

 The group won on this American Disabilities Act (ADA) claim: the judge’s ruling states that the plaintiffs proved that they would suffer irreparable harm if their encampment was closed, because— without the shelter as an option—they would have no place else to go.

 In court, Caltrans argued that they are not able to mitigate the risks that arise when an encampment is located on state property, and that allowing the group to stay would pose danger and exceed their power under the California Constitution, as well as state and federal laws.
-(Street Spirit has reached out to Caltrans for comment and will update the web version of this story with their response.)

 “This case is about people who are suffering with disabilities.
 It’s not a preference that they can’t go into congregate shelters,” says Andrea Henson, one of the lawyers who worked on the suit.
 “If they have to live by a freeway, that should say something about what they’re suffering with.”